-Coughing up brown phlegm: Causes, symptoms and when to see a GP
+Coughing up brown phlegm: Causes & symptoms

 Written by the editorial staff writer at Hola.
 Medically Reviewed by Dr Nelson Lau, MBBS FRACGP, GP & Digital Health Specialist.
 Dr. Ammar AL-ANI, MBChB, CCBST, AMC.
 Blog updated on 30 October, 2025.
 Originally published on 21 March, 2025.